-The Colorado Carbon Fund partners with The Climate Trust, a national leader in voluntary offset programs, to select projects that result in high quality greenhouse gas reductions (also known as offsets).
+The Colorado Carbon Fund partners with Natural Capitalism Solutions (NCS), an international leader recognized for its work in the field of sustainability, climate change and regenerative economics.
 Colorado Carbon Fund funding is not a government grant: our support represents long-term contractual agreements with project developers that allow us to purchase verified offsets at competitive prices.

 Colorado Carbon Fund offset purchases are funded by individuals and organizations who support environmental and economic health in Colorado.
-Upon offset verification, The Climate Trust purchases and retires the offsets from each project on behalf of the Colorado Carbon Fund donors.
+Upon offset verification, The Climate Trust, on behalf of Natural Capitalism Solutions, purchases and retires the offsets from each project on behalf of the Colorado Carbon Fund donors.

 Projects must meet the following criteria to be considered for Colorado Carbon Fund support.